marade/PiDiv/README.md

 ## Run

-First run the AlingReads script to create initial alignments.
+First run the AlignReads script to create initial alignments.
 Then run PiDiv to do the downsampling and pi calculations.